chriswebb/sublime-psql-tools/README.md

         Display a warning if password is not entered after being prompted.

+ - `output_to_newfile` : `False`

+        Creates a new file for each file or region which runs when the psql command is called.

  - `files` : `[]`

         A list of files to run the query against.